and1can/inspector/sdk/README.md

 ## Contributing

 We welcome contributions!
 The SDK is part of the [MCPJam Inspector monorepo](https://github.com/MCPJam/inspector).
-Please see the main [CONTRIBUTING.md](../CONTRIBUTING.md) for guidelines.
+Please see our [Contributing Guide](https://docs.mcpjam.com/inspector/contributing-guide) for guidelines.

 ## License